Here's your weather channel Canada

 You can also find career guidance from CMOS if you are interested any of these relevant sciences.
 They are big on research, publishing and education.

-What about the weather channel Canada announcers?
+What about the Canadian weather announcers?
 CMOS grants accreditation to individual weather broadcasters when they meet certain qualifications, similar to

 for Canadian environmental consultants.
 Here are a few of the CMOS endorsed weathercasters from the weather channel Canada, TWN, plus prairie - Winnipeg,